As a small business owner, one of the best things you can do for your employees is to make sure everyone is on the same page.

 Good employee handbooks aren't just about rules and regulations, they should also highlight your company's goals and values as well as what you hope to accomplish together.

 Great handbooks (the ones that employees love to read) keep those goals and values in mind throughout the document.
 Zappos, the online shoe retailer, is one brand that's often highlighted as having a great set of core values for employees.
 One year, they made their employee handbook into a comic book.
-Finance website, The Motley Fool, and productivity tool, Trello are also known for their innovative approaches to their employee handbooks.
+Productivity tool, Trello is also known for their innovative approaches to their employee handbook.

 Also, look to your state and local laws and regulations.
 You want to include any information pertaining to the workplace that employees should know and that you're required to follow by law.